eastandwestwind/slowlysipping/_posts/2017-09-06-challenges-self-taught-web-dev.markdown

 image: '/images/posts/challenges-dev.jpg'
 ---

+Let's be honest.
+It's tough learning to code.

+Especially learning to code on your own.

+Along with all the usual suspects, there's a whole other slew of things to deal with when going at it alone.

+The goal of this post is to help you prepare for these things, and maybe even make it a little easier for you to get on your feet and start coding!

 I'd say challenges fall into 3 categories- challenges while learning, challenges applying to jobs, and challenges after getting a job.